wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 intuitive semantics to the functions executing concurrently, which greatly aids program design as most read-write interleaves can be handled correctly by the framework itself.

+We next discuss the operation of Cloudburst in details.
+The overall architecture of CloudBurst does not deviate far from conventional platforms: External requests are handled by a frontend API gateway, which are then dispatched to worker nodes for execution.
+Results are returned to the external client after the functions have completed.
+There are, however, a few differences that are made to support LDPC and function chaining.
+First,